 It is 2019, and if you aren’t regularly grabbing a Cannabidiol (CBD)-infused water before work, chewing a CBD gummy before bed, or even dropping some CBD tinctures into your afternoon coffee, you might be missing out.
 Even dogs are using CBD.
 But let’s get one thing out of the way first: CBD will not make you high.
 Although it is an extract of the cannabis plant, CBD does not contain Tetrahydrocannabinol (THC), which is the mind-altering ingredient found in marijuana.

-Proven as a remedy for anxiety, stress and insomnia, the CBD industry is booming.
+Proven as a natural remedy for anxiety, stress and insomnia, the CBD industry is booming.
 In fact, Brightfield, a cannabis research firm, says the CBD market is expected to reach $22 billion (yes, billion) by 2022.
 That is a lot of people feeling good about themselves.
 So good, that the 2018 Farm Bill was passed at the end of last year, making hemp — a form of cannabis with less than 0.3 percent THC, from which you can extract CBD — an agriculture crop instead of an illegal substance.
 (Two things to note: recreational marijuana is legal in 10 states and the FDA still has regulations on CBD in food.)

 But if the magic oil/pill/gummy/tincture seems to be a cure-all for these problems, it begs the question: can it help with women’s health, like cramps, PMS symptoms and mastalgia?
 Could a suppository be the answer to period pain?
 Oil for breast tenderness?
 Lube for pain during sex?